 Your model requires custom functionality that is not or cannot be captured in the Simulink graphical language.

 You find it easier to model custom functionality by using a MATLAB function than by using a Simulink block diagram.

 The custom functionality that you want to model does not include continuous or discrete dynamic states.
 To model dynamic states, use S-functions.
 See Create and Configure MATLAB S-Functions.

 When you simulate a model that contains a MATLAB Function block, the software generates binary code or C/C++ MATLAB executable (MEX) code from the block and integrates this code with the model.
 The MATLAB Function block uses the same infrastructure as MATLAB Coder, which you use to generate C/C++ code from MATLAB code outside of Simulink.

 Because the MATLAB Function block relies on code generation technology, it shares much in common with MATLAB Coder.
 C/C++ code generation limitations for MATLAB Coder also apply to MATLAB Function blocks.
 However, the MATLAB Function block is self-contained within Simulink, and does not require MATLAB Coder.
 To generate standalone C/C++ code from a model that contains MATLAB Function blocks, use Simulink Coder.

 By default, both the size and type of input and output signals to a MATLAB Function block are inherited from the corresponding Simulink signals.
 You can also choose to specify the size and type of inputs and outputs explicitly in the Ports and Data Manager or in the Model Explorer.
-See Ports and Data Manager and Model Explorer.
+See Define MATLAB Function Block Data.

 MATLAB Function blocks are supported for C/C++ code generation with Simulink Coder and Embedded Coder.
 By using code generation on a Simulink model that contains a MATLAB Function block, you can deploy MATLAB functionality outside the MATLAB environment.